Victor-Osei/TMP_Assessment/README.md

 ### 5. Evaluation

 **Findings and Insights:**

+  - **Feature Importance:**
+    - The Random Forest model provides an implicit feature importance ranking, allowing the marketing team to identify which features (e.g., age, job, marital status) most influence the likelihood of a client subscribing to the service.

+     - Client Segments Likely to Subscribe: The perfect performance of the model indicates that it has learned the key characteristics that distinguish clients likely to subscribe.
+Clients who meet certain demographic or behavioral patterns are more likely to be correctly predicted as subscribers.

 - **Key Influential Features:**
   - Fewer contacts and positive outcomes from previous campaigns strongly correlate with subscription.
   - Clients in specific jobs, such as administrative roles and management, are more likely to subscribe.